 - You can arrange your own short break by using a direct payment

-- Advice and information is also available from your nearest What Matters Hub or by phoning us on 0300 100 1800 (Option 1).
+- Advice and information is also available from Customer Advice and Support Services on 0300 100 1800 (Option 1).

 How much will it cost?